Edgar-Donk/PIL-dimensions/docs/bres/thick_circles.rst

 .. _amalgam:

-The following script is an amalgam of the mid-point algorithm.
-Using the Zigl error values as differences used for antialiased circles 1 pixel wide
+The following script is an amalgam of the mid-point algorithm and the Zigl error values used as differences for antialiased circles 1 pixel wide

 .. raw:: html